 This module introduces students to a selected set of advanced statistical methods that are commonly used in quantitative social research.

-To gain hands-on experience with answering these questions with social science data of varying complexity, you will apply these methods to existing small- and large-scale data sets.
+To gain hands-on experience with answering these questions with social and political science data of varying complexity, you will apply these methods to existing small- and large-scale data sets.
 The expectation is that by the end of the module you will understand the basic principles of the advanced statistical methods covered, appreciate the context in which the methods are best applied, and have had practical experience of applying these methods to real-world data.

 To familiarise students with the key issues in the craft of applied work so that they become careful, considered and thoughtful researchers in quantitative social sciences.